What can help pupils make a successful Transition to Secondary School?

 The KS2 SATs give a validated indication of each of your students strengths and weaknesses and the results are available every year – broken down to performance in each individual question.

-With appropriate analysis, this can prove to be a fantastic tool to help secondary staff bridge the progress gap that exists across KS3.
+With appropriate care this can prove to be a fantastic tool to help secondary staff bridge the progress gap that exists across KS3.

 A recent report into how data was used in schools showed that whilst 62% of teachers said that KS2 results are used to set target achievement grades, only 47% said that the scores are given to teaching staff.